top of page

 In 1972, I met my future husband, Jeff Walker, when he became the editor of

 Music World Magazine, and I became its chief photographer and photo editor.
-When Jeff became the head of publicity for Island Records in the USA, I photographerd Bob Marley and other reggae icons over a two year period, which resulted in my coffeetable photo book Bob Marley and the Golden Age of Reggae (now in its second printing and available through Amazon https://www.amazon.com/Bob-Marley-Golden-Age-Reggae/dp/1848566972
+When Jeff became the head of publicity for Island Records in the USA, I photographerd Bob Marley and other reggae icons over a two year period, which resulted in my coffeetable photo book Bob Marley and the Golden Age of Reggae (now in its multiple printings) and available through Amazon https://www.amazon.com/Bob-Marley-Golden-Age-Reggae/dp/1848566972

 After "Escape" got me into the Cinematographers Guild as a still photographer, I went on to shoot for many TV shows, including nine years on CHEERS and five on Family Ties, as well as Steven Spielberg's Amazing Stories, BOB (the last incarnation of the Bob Newhart Show), and the pilots and early episodes of Star Trek: Deep Space Nine and The Next Generation.

-My career was so varied, and so much fun, and my life had so many adventures, traveling to London, Barcelona, Amsterdam, Pakistan and Jamaica, that I decided to fictionalize my experiences and use them to create my romance novel, Lenswoman.
+My career was so varied, and so much fun, and my life had so many adventures, traveling to London, Barcelona, Amsterdam, Pakistan and Jamaica, that I decided to fictionalize my experiences and use them to create my romantic novel, Lenswoman in Love.

 bottom of page